 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-In terms of the remaining number of securities to be bought back as at the end of the previous day, the company is authorized to acquire up to an aggregate of US$1 billion of the Company’s Nasdaq-listed Class A common stock and Class B common stock under the 2021 Repurchase Program and an aggregate of US$1 billion under the 2025 Repurchase Program.
-To date, the company has purchased approximately US$878,740,242 worth of Class A and Class B shares based on the total consideration paid under the 2021 Repurchase Program.
+The company's authorization to acquire an aggregate of US$1 billion of the Company’s Nasdaq-listed Class A common stock and Class B common stock under the 2021 Repurchase Program and an aggregate of US$1 billion under the 2025 Repurchase Program has led to the purchase of approximately US$878,740,242 worth of Class A and Class B shares.
+This demonstrates a significant utilization of the authorization and a substantial investment in the buy-back program.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.